openpilot-community/documentation/vehicles/toyota/rav4.md

 ---
 id: rav4
 title: RAV4
+description: Information about running Comma.ai Openpilot on Toyota RAV4 vehicles.
 ---
 # Toyota RAV4

+Openpilot is compatible with *some* **RAV4** model(s) so feel free to browse the support pages for these models below for additional specifics.
 The goal is to support as many vehicles as possible.
-Openpilot is compatible with *some* **RAV4** model(s) so feel free to browse the support pages for these models below for additional specifics.

 To chat about RAV4's with the community, checkout  the [Comma Slack](https://slack.comma.ai).